Apply for a disabled person's bus pass

 There are exceptions to the automatic renewal process, for example, when the pass has been issued to children during their educational years.
 Once education is completed disability evidence is required for the continued use of the concessionary travel scheme.

 Other exceptions could include passes issued to adults for a limited period because of a temporary (12 months) driving licence refusal or non-permanent medical conditions.
+Or an exception where the address may be in doubt.

 If you are moving into Hampshire you will need to apply as a new customer.